 - Native Americans called these storms Hurakons, after “a great spirit who commanded the east wind.”
 Spanish explorers adopted the word and then began giving hurricanes the names of patron saints on whose feast days the storms occurred.
 Later, hurricanes were identified by their longitude and latitude.

 - Hurricanes’ names are selected by the World Meteorological Organization.
+There are six lists of hurricane names for Atlantic Ocean storms.
 Every six years, the list of names begins again!
 However, the names of especially destructive hurricanes are usually retired.
 See the “retired” tropical storm and hurricane names.